GluuFederation/docs-ce-prod/docs/source/operation/custom-design.md

 !!!
 Note
     This approach is for XHTML pages only.
 Other resources like `faces-config.xml` cannot be overridden with this method.

-Customized `libs` used by oxAuth should be placed in the following directories:
+Additional `libs` used by oxAuth should be placed in the following directories:

 ```
 /opt/gluu/jetty/identity/custom/libs
 /opt/gluu/jetty/oxauth/custom/libs
 ```

+!!!
+Note
+    Jar files copied to `/opt/gluu/jetty/identity/custom/libs` are not accessible to custom scripts which run in oxauth context.
+Only the ones in `/opt/gluu/jetty/identity/custom/libs` are.
+    Jar files copied to `/opt/gluu/jetty/identity/custom/libs` are only accessible to oxTrust code.
+This is relevant for individuals who are doing customization of oxtrust beyond UI changes.

 Additional libs/plugins should be registered in `/opt/gluu/jetty/oxauth/webapps/oxauth.xml` or `/opt/gluu/jetty/identity/webapps/identity.xml` in attribute `<Set name="extraClasspath"></Set>`